Eisenstein points on the Hilbert cuspidal eigenvariety: The Eisenstein congruence ideal

 The main goal of this section is to prove Theorem~\ref{congruencemodule}.
 The proof presented in \S\ref{sec:123} mixes three ingredients.
 The first is the surjectivity of the geometric residue map established in \S\ref{sec:19}.
 The second is the duality \eqref{eq:cuspidal-duality} between the cuspidal Hecke algebra and the space of cuspidal Hida families based on the fact, established in \S\ref{sec:full_eigencurve}, that the eigencurves $\cC$ and $\cC^{\full}$ are locally isomorphic at $f$.
 The third is a formula for the constant terms of the Eisenstein families presented in \S\ref{sec:122}.

-Along the way, we extend the existing construction of an eigenvariety for $\GL_{2/F}$ by introducing a twist by a finite order character $\phi_p$ of $(\go\otimes \Z_p)^\times$.
+Along the way, we extend the existing construction \cite{AIP} of an eigenvariety for $\GL_{2/F}$ by introducing a twist by a finite order character $\phi_p$ of $(\go\otimes \Z_p)^\times$.
 The novelty is best illustrated when restricting to parallel weights, where the construction in {\it loc. cit.} boils down exactly to the cuspidal locus of the Kisin--Lai eigencurve \cite{KL}, whereas our eigencurve has no dense subset of crystalline points and also interpolates $p$-ordinary Eisenstein series.
-Although rather formal, this extension is crucial for our global applications unless the central character of the weight $1$ Eisenstein series is unramified at all places above $p$.
+Although rather formal, this extension is crucial for our global applications unless the level of the weight $1$ Eisenstein series is relatively prime to $p$.